camunda/camunda-docs/docs/self-managed/identity/deployment/configuration-variables.md

 ### Database configuration

+Identity does require a database to store information about resource authorization and multi-tenancy.

 | Environment variable         | Description                                         |
 | ---------------------------- | --------------------------------------------------- |
 | `IDENTITY_DATABASE_HOST`     | The host of the database.                           |